Search

 The EBA updates Report on the monitoring of the liquidity coverage ratio and net stable funding ratio in the EU

-The European Banking Authority (EBA) today published an updated Report on the monitoring of the liquidity coverage ratio (LCR) and the net stable founding ration (NSFR) in the EU.
+The European Banking Authority (EBA) today published an updated Report on the monitoring of the liquidity coverage ratio (LCR) and the net stable funding ration (NSFR) in the EU.
 This update is necessary in light of the banking turmoil experienced in March 2023, which highlighted the need for enhanced supervision of various liquidity aspects resulting from the change in the interest rate environment and related trends in deposit behaviour and concentrations.

 EU banks’ liquidity coverage ratio increased in June 2024, underpinned by growth in banks’ holdings of liquid assets